BirkdaleHigh/Python-Example-debug-module/README.md

 1. View your code.
 The top left icon is the files View
 1. On one of your code file press F5 to start the debugger
 1. This will create a `launch.json` file that VS code uses to learn how to run your work.
 You can ignore this.
-1. Since our program requests user input, it will hang in the backround when VS Code runs it.
+1. Since our program requests user input, it will hang in the background when VS Code runs it.
 Change the to the External debug option to get user input.

 Currently you will have to install that plugin every time you log on.